-By Ryan Windt | Head of Growth Marketing | Updated April 2026
+By Ryan Windt | Head of Growth Marketing | Updated June 2026

-Social engineering and funds transfer fraud sit in one of the most misunderstood corners of cyber insurance.
+Social engineering and funds transfer fraud sit in one of the most misunderstood corners of cyber liability insurance.
 Coverage exists, but it is not automatic, it is frequently sublimited well below actual exposure, and the specific policy language determines everything.
 This post breaks down exactly how these attacks work, what coverage responds and when, and what to look for in your policy before you need to use it.

 What Is Social Engineering Fraud?